AsgardiansCode/AsgardiansCode/blog/2021-08-26-welcome/Agile.md

 Specific user stories are added to the sprint from the product backlog.
 These stories align with the sprint goal and the team agrees that the goal is feasible during the sprint.

-### Daily Scrum / Standup
+### Daily Scrum / Stand up
 Is a short meeting that happen at the same time of the day.
 It usually takes like 15 min in the morning.
-The team will be stand and face to face so they can stay focus.
+The team will be stand and face to face, so they can stay focus.
-The goal of the standup meeting is to make sure that everyone is on the same page, aligned with the sprint goal, and what to do in  24 hours.
+The goal of the stand-up meeting is to make sure that everyone is on the same page, aligned with the sprint goal, and what to do in  24 hours.
-This Helps to adapt to changes and new information and keep transparency.
+This Helps to adapt to change and new information and keep transparency.

-In the standup meeting team member talk about,
+In the stand-up meeting team member talk about,
 What did I do yesterday?
 What do I plan to do today?
 Are there any obstacles?